webpack/webpack-dev-middleware/README.md

 - `{ maxAge?: number, immutable?: boolean }` - `Cache-Control: public, max-age=YOUR_MAX_AGE_or_31536000000`, also `, immutable` can be added if you set the `immutable` option to `true`

 Enable or disable setting `Cache-Control` response header.

+### cacheImmutable

+Type: `Boolean`
+Default: `undefined`

+Enable or disable setting `Cache-Control: public, max-age=31536000, immutable` response header for immutable assets (i.e. asset with a hash like `image.a4c12bde.jpg`).
+Immutable assets are assets that have their hash in the file name therefore they can be cached, because if you change their contents the file name will be changed.
+Take preference over the `cacheControl` option if the asset was defined as immutable.

 ### publicPath